 “I don’t know.
 They didn’t move about like flashlights.
 They were glowing lights.”

 “Perhaps.
-Anyway other than those lights, I’ve never had much reason to fear coming down here and we’ve stayed here off and on for nearly eight years.”
+Anyway, other than those lights, I’ve never had much reason to fear coming here and we’ve stayed here off and on for nearly eight years.”

-Barnaby couldn’t help but feel disappointed.
+Levi felt disappointed.
 This woman and her husband were the best candidates to have seen something.
 They lived amongst the trees and near the beach.
-The lights interested Barnaby but they could be explained after the discovery of the hunting bluff he found earlier.
-If anyone saw a floating pirate ship, or seen ghosts running through the woods, this couple would be them.
+The lights interested Levi but they could be explained after the discovery of the hunting bluff he found earlier.
+If anyone saw a floating pirate ship or ghosts running through the woods, this couple would be them.

 “Do you come down every year?”
-Barnaby asked.
+Levi asked.

 “For a while we came a few weeks every summer.
 My parents lived here and they left me the home when they passed on and so we pretty much stay here full time now.”